T-Kalv/T-Kalv.github.io/_pages/about.md

 🔬 My research interests are in ML/DL, Data Science, Robotics, Computer Vision, Quantitative Research & Finance

-👨🏾‍🎓 When I graduate, I would like to pursure a pathway either as a Researcher, Machine Learning/Software Engineer, Quant, Developer, Programmer...
+👨🏾‍🎓 When I graduate, I would like to pursure a pathway either as a Researcher, Machine Learning/Software Engineer, Quantitative Developer, Data Scientist...

 📚 I am also interested in assisting others on their path in the world of Computer Science/Artificial Intelligence And Academia.